graphql/composite-schemas-spec/spec/Section 2 -- Source Schema.md

 }
 ```

-Nested lookups must imediately follow the parent lookup and cannot be nested
+Nested lookups must immediately follow the parent lookup and cannot be nested
 with fields inbetween.

 ```graphql counter-example